sheepwool/CS123A_TermProject/README.md

 3. Run the program either by clicking the run button or though the terminal: python mushroom_classification.py

-### Using Terminal
+### Using Terminal (Windows OS)
-##### (note: these instructions were created and tested for Windows, therefore there may be issues for other OS)
+##### (note: these instructions were created and tested for Windows, therefore it is not guaranteed these will work for any other OS)
 #### Pre-requisites:
-Make sure you have python3.9 installed on your device.
+Make sure you have <b>python3.9</b> installed on your device.

 #### Step 1: Clone the repository and prepare venv
 Start by changing the directory to where you want to download this project. (cd /directory/...)
 Then run the following:
 ```
 git clone https://github.com/sheepwool/CS123A_TermProject
 cd CS123A_TermProject
-python_venv.cmd
+pythonenv.cmd

 ```
-After completing the above steps, you should now have entered the virtual python environment venv.
+After completing the above steps, you should now have entered the virtual python environment <b>venv</b>.

 #### Step 2: Installing packages
 Execute the following commands in venv: